arshiars/EunoiaCapital/content/pages/index.md

     subtitle: Subtitle goes here
     text: >
       Eunoia Capital is a real estate fund focused on development and construction projects across Canada.
-We aspire to use cutting-edge technology to identify undervalue investments across the country.
+We use cutting-edge technology to identify undervalue investments across the country.
     actions:
       - label: Get started
         altText: ''